Photo Credit: Manpreet Singh

 What is the Edmonton art scene to you?

 Edmonton has a welcoming art community.
 It seems everyone knows each other and supports each other.
 Also, there are many organizations to help artists find the resources that they need.
-My favorite organization is the Edmonton Arts Council who financially supports artists on a regular basis.
+My favourite organization is the Edmonton Arts Council who financially supports artists on a regular basis.
 Despite that Edmontonians have different political views, we look after each other.
 Perhaps because we have a brutal five-month long winter, we know that we need each other to survive.
 Like many other immigrants that settle down in Edmonton, it is important for me to build a home here for my family.